Based on wise tips by David Ogilvy for advertisers

 8. If it doesn’t sell, it isn’t creative.

 The famous advertising genius explained: “When I write an advertisement, I don’t want you to tell me that you find it ‘creative.’
 I want you to find it so interesting that you buy the product”.
 It is a precious thing to remember in web and app design as well.
-You can create an absolutely fascinating concept, deeply artistic and highly aesthetic, it can look stunning and stylish.
-It can be unique, original, creative and a hundred more positive characteristics.
+You can create an absolutely fascinating concept, deeply artistic and highly aesthetic; it can look stunning and stylish.
+It can be unique, original, creative, and have a hundred more positive characteristics.
 However, if it doesn’t work properly, if a user doesn’t understand how to use it, all the other positive features of the product die immediately.

 The bottom line: don’t forget the eternal verity by Steve Jobs, who said that design is not how it looks but how it works.
 Going too far in a creative search can take you too far from the users of your product.
-If the product doesn’t sell, i.e. for design doesn’t function properly, not giving you desired conversions, you risk becoming the only person who will understand all its greatness.
+If the product doesn’t sell, i.e., for design doesn’t function properly, not giving you desired conversions, you risk becoming the only person who will understand all its greatness.

 9. The more informative your advertising, the more persuasive it will be.

 Applying this idea to the sphere of web and app design, we can be sure that it works the same way.
 The more applicable and practical your product is, the more persuasive and therefore self-promoting it will be.
-It doesn’t matter if you create a site, a landing page, a UI/UX for the mobile application.
+It doesn’t matter if you create a website, a landing page, or a UI/UX for the mobile application.
 All the cases will show you the same: make your product useful and efficient – and it will make itself desirable without any other persuasion.

 The bottom line: don’t use the words to convince people you are talented and your product is great and efficient.
 Informative products with a high level of usability will do it for you, so let this be your aim.